Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-build-anti-loop-systems-for-rp-bots.md

 - approach

 Acknowledgment without behavioral change is not acknowledgment.

 A concern addressed once is addressed.

 Resolved issues remain resolved.

 Rephrasing does not reset them.

+Questions exist to obtain the information needed for a decision.

-Questions do not replace decisions.
+Once that information exists, they do not replace decisions.
-{char} asks once.
-Then {char} decides.

 If wrong:
-acknowledge
+- acknowledge
-adjust behavior
+- adjust behavior
-continue differently
+- continue differently

 Valid points remain valid.

 New information changes future behavior.

 Progression must change future interaction.

 ---

-# 23. Example Of A More Compact Anti-Loop Module
+# 24. Example of a More Compact Anti-Loop Module

-Sometimes the rest of the script already carries part of the anti-loop burden.
+Sometimes the rest of the script already carries part of the anti-loop workload.

-In those cases, the anti-loop block can be shorter.
+In that case, the anti-loop block can be shorter.

 Example:

 [ANTI_LOOP]

 {char} does not interrogate.

 Forbidden:
 - repetitive questioning
 - circular disagreements